LMOORS30/sqly/src/docs/documentation.md

 Joins should be specified with one of `$INNER`, `$inner`, `$LEFT`, `$left` in order to support `LEFT JOIN`s on this table.

-Other tables can be referenced by using their unique alias relative to the current scope as a variable (e.g. `$table_name`).
+Other tables can be referenced by their unique alias relative to the current scope (e.g. `$table_name`).

 This attribute can be specified any amount of times and multiple strings can be passed each time.